 Chicago, Illinois is such a beautiful city.
 The first time I came here in 2017, I did all of tourist attractions with my mom…in one day.
-I didn’t think I would come back here any time soon; however, my boyfriend Eddie and I were invited by his friend to visit The Windy City just a few days back in August.
-We were fortunate enough to save some money and stay at Eddie’s friend’s place just outside of Chicago.
+I didn’t think I would come back here any time soon; however, my bf and I were invited by his friend to visit The Windy City just a few days back in August.
+We were fortunate enough to save some money and stay a friend’s place just outside of Chicago.
 To my surprise, my experience during this stay was completely different from the first time I came here.

 The apartment we stayed at was in a clean, quiet neighborhood that was a 2-minute walk from the Lake and a few minutes walk from the train where we would take a 20-minute train ride to the Chicago Loop (Chicago’s downtown).